reiver/reiver-fediverse-archetypes/README.md

 ## Topic Backer

 A **Topic Backer** is someone who likes consuming content on certain topics, and is willing to financially support (at least some) creators who create content they like consuming.
-Their motivation for providing this financial support is they hope the creator will create more art/content that they like for them to consume.
+Their motivation for providing this financial support is they hope the creator will create more content that they like for them to consume.

 ### Wants